rishabh-bansal/GitStart/CONTRIBUTING.md

 When contributing to this repository, please first read the steps carefully at https://www.gitstart.tech.

-Please note we have a [Code of Conduct](https://github.com/rishabh-bansal/GitStart/blob/master/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.
+Please note we have a [Code of Conduct](https://github.com/rishabh-bansal/GitStart/blob/master/CODE_OF_CONDUCT.md),please follow it in all your interactions with the project.

 ## Things to remember while contributing :